Online safety 2021

-Staying safe online, at home, at school and when you are out and about!
+Staying safe at home, at school and when you are out and about!

 We hope that you will always feel happy and safe in school.
 Sometimes you may feel a little sad in school.
 Perhaps you have fallen out with friends or you are worried about your learning?
 Maybe there is something at home that is upsetting you?
 If ever you need to talk to someone, you can always trust the adults in school.
 All adults are 'trained' to listen to you and help you in the best way they possibly can.
-Your class teacher or the teaching assistant in you class will always be ready to listen, but you could always talk to a MTA, administrator, Mrs Smith or anyone else.
-If you don't feel like talking but you need someone to know how you are feeling, leave a note on your teacher's desk.
+Your class teacher or the teaching assistant in your class will always be ready to listen, but you could always talk to Mrs Earnshaw, Mrs Duggan, Mrs Smith, an MTA, or a member of the office team.
+If you don't feel like talking but you need someone to know how you are feeling, remember to use the 'I want my teacher to know' box in your classroom.

 What happens in school if you are feeling bullied?